nicfheorais/study-request-app-server/README.md

     export default function query(text, params) {
         return pool.query(text, params);
     }

-    Note the DATABASE_URL has been taken from Heroku, and pasted into the .env file, and the dotenv package copies them from there into the process.env variable
 ```

+_Note the DATABASE_URL has been taken from Heroku, where the database has been created, and pasted into the .env file.
+The dotenv npm package copies anything from there into the equivalent process.env variable(s)_

 ---